ahmadmayahi/mayahi.net/content/posts/php/doubly-linked-list-stacks-and-queues-in-php.md

-A data structure is a way of sorting and organizing data inside the memory, so it can be used efficiently.
+A data structure is a way of sorting and organizing data inside the memory to be used efficiently.

 PHP supports a bunch of data structures such as ad Doubly-Linked list, Stacks, Queues, etc...

-In this post, I will shed light on the Doubly-Linked list data structure.
+In this post, I will shed light on the Doubly-Linked as well as Stacks and Queues.

-In the next upcoming post, I will discuss more data structures.

 ## Doubly Linked List
 Doubly Linked List is a data structure that consists of sequentially linked records called nodes, each node (also called an element) knows about its neighbors (preceding and following elements).

 ![Doubly-Linked-List in PHP](/static/img/php/doubly-linked-list.png)

-As you see here, the element 99 knows about both 12 and 37 elements.
+As you see here, element 99 knows about both 12 and 37.

 Doubly Linked List uses some terms to deal with the list:

 * `push`: pushes an element at the end of the list.
 * `unshift`: prepends the list with an element.
-* `shift`: shifts (remove) a node from the beginning of the list.
+* `shift`: shifts (remove) a node from the **beginning of the list**.
-* `pop`: pops (remove) a node from the end of the list.
+* `pop`: pops (remove) a node from the **end of the list**.

 PHP supports the Doubly Linked List through the `SplDoublyLinkedList` class.